Looking for the best activities to do during your trip to Ushuaia, Argentina? You’ve come to the right place!

 It’s a full-day excursion that includes either a forest or coastal hike in the morning, depending on the conditions of the day, followed by a picnic lunch next to Roca Lake and a 1.5-hour canoe trip in the afternoon.
 You’ll canoe down the Lapataia River to the remote Lapataia Bay, which is surrounded by mountains and home to lots of interesting birdlife.

 You do need to have a decent fitness level to tackle this tour, but we think it’s an amazing way to explore the heart of Tierra del Fuego and really get to know its wildlife and landscapes up close.
-It costs $274 USD per person, which includes all of your activities, hotel pick up and drop off, and a multi-course lunch accompanied by a glass of wine (or two).
-You will have to pay your National Park Entry Fee, which costs around $7 USD per person, on the day, though, as this isn’t included in the price of the tour.
+It even includes all of your activities, hotel pick up and drop off, and a multi-course lunch accompanied by a glass of wine (or two)!

 11. Visit Cabo San Pablo and a Local Estancia (Ranch)